SlackinJack/localai-chat/README.md

 cuda: false
 ```

-  - Make sure to have the following in your LocalAI launcher,  and make changes as necessary to adapt this to your system/configuration:
+Make sure to have the following in your LocalAI launcher,  and make changes as necessary to adapt this to your system/configuration:

 ```
-"--parallel-requests=true --threads=4 --single-active-backend=false"
+--parallel-requests=true --threads=4 --single-active-backend=false
 ```

 ## Test environment:
 - Ubuntu Server 22.04